Vonage/vonage-video-ios-sdk-samples/README.md

 to create an audio session suitable for voice and video communications.

-**Custom Video Driver** -- This project provides classes that implement the OTVideoCapture and OTVideoRender interfaces of the core Publisher and Subscriber classes.
-Using these modules, we can see the basic workflow of sourcing video frames from the device camera in and out of Vonage, via the OTPublisherKit and OTSubscriberKit interfaces.
+**Custom Video Driver** -- This project provides classes that implement the `OTVideoCapture` and `OTVideoRender` interfaces of the core Publisher and Subscriber classes.
+Using these modules, we can see the basic workflow of sourcing video frames from the device camera in and out of Vonage, via the `OTPublisherKit` and `OTSubscriberKit` interfaces.

-**Live Photo Capture** -- This project extends the video capture module implemented in project 2, and demonstrates how the AVFoundation media capture APIs can be used to simultaneously stream video and capture high-resolution photos from the same camera.
+**Live Photo Capture** -- This project demonstrates how the AVFoundation media capture APIs can be used to simultaneously stream video and capture high-resolution photos from the same camera.

 **Screen Sharing** -- This project demonstrates how to use a custom video capturer